missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 done
 ```

 1. [Here](/static/files/sorts.py) are some sorting algorithm implementations.
 Use [`cProfile`](https://docs.python.org/2/library/profile.html) and [`line_profiler`](https://github.com/rkern/line_profiler) to compare the runtime of insertion sort and quicksort.
 What is the bottleneck of each algorithm?
 Use then `memory_profiler` to check the memory consumption, why is insertion sort better?
 Check now the inplace version of quicksort.
-Challenge: Use `perf` to look at the cache locality of each algorithm.
+Challenge: Use `perf` to look at the cycle counts and cache hits and misses of each algorithm.

 1. Here's some (arguably convoluted) Python code for computing Fibonacci numbers using a function for each number.